 - 1. Remove the outer layer that may have become segregated. - 2.
 Using a sampling tube, obtain one increment of equal size from a minimum of five random locations on the pile. - 3.
-Combine the increments to form a single sample.
+Combine the increments to and mix thoroughly form a single sample.